EVBORs Vision Statement

 The Number One Reason to Use a Realtor ®

-Realtors who are part of the Estes Park Board of Realtors pledge to abide by the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS® and are held accountable for their ethical behavior.
+Realtors who are part of the Estes Valley Board of Realtors pledge to abide by the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS® and are held accountable for their ethical behavior.
 It is a promise to the public that they can expect honest and ethical treatment in all transaction-related matters.

 Some of the basic principles of the Code of Ethics include:

 - Protect and promote your client’s interests, but be honest with all parties.

 - Avoid exaggeration, misrepresentation, and concealment of pertinent facts.
 Do not reveal facts that are confidential under the scope of your agency relationship.

 - Disclose present or contemplated interest in any property to all parties.

 - Avoid side deals without your client’s informed consent.

 - Keep the funds of clients and customers in escrow.

 - Assure, whenever possible, that the details of the transaction are in writing.